Importance of Reading Aloud to Children

 You can find thousands of books at your local library or a used book store.
 I would recommend buying your favorites at Amazon to add them to your child’s library.
 That way you can find them handy when your want to read them again (which is recommended), and your child can browse through them and expand his or her imagination and pre-reading abilities.

-To read more about the ones that look more interesting to you, just click on a picture, and it will take you directly to Amazon, where you can get the information and price.
+To read more about the ones that look more interesting to you, just click on a title, and it will take you directly to Amazon, where you can get the information and price.

 Use of Pointers